Some Food For Thought While They Apply The Cast

-If you think that you may have a case against a property owner for slip-and-fall damages, contact Pfeifer, Morgan, and Stesiak, and have a free, no obligation consultation.
+If you think that you may have a case against a property owner for slip-and-fall damages, contact Pfeifer, Morgan, and Stesiak's personal injury attorneys in South Bend for a free, no obligation consultation.
 They'll let you know whether or not you have a case, and what you can do next to pursue a suit.

 Slipping and falling is extremely painful; fortunately, getting the right legal representation isn't.